BoiseStatePlanetary/susie/docs/index.rst

 Susie is a package which determines if exoplanets are good candidates for tidal decay.
 It does this by GENERAL OVERVIEW.

-HERE IS A SUMMARY OF TRANSIT TIMES.PY (ADD LINKS)
+HERE IS A SUMMARY OF TRANSIT TIMES.PY

 HERE IS A SUMMARY OF EPHEMERIS.PY